upleveled/system-setup/windows.md

     It should print out a welcome message like this:<br><br>
     <img src="macos-6-docker-hello-world.png"><br><br>

-    If after running `docker run hello-world` command, you receive an error like this:
+    If running `docker run hello-world` command results in [an `Unable to write to the database` error](https://github.com/docker/for-win/issues/74#issuecomment-247665026) like the one below, it may mean that virtualization is not enabled on your machine.

     ```bash
     Unable to write to the database.
 Exit code: 1